loosolab/Datenanalyse-2021/wp5/README.md

 The script *compare_gene_sets.py* is called as follows:

 ```
-./compare_gene_sets.py --runs_dir <PATH/TO/RUNS>
+./compare_gene_sets.py
 ```

-The parameter `<PATH/TO/RUNS>` is the path to the *working_directory/runs*.

 The script calculates which known TFs are correlated the most with the new motifs (= new TFs).
 The new motifs are also compared across tissues and cell types.
 The aim is to identify identical motifs on the one hand and correlated motifs on the other.
 In addition, the aim is to identify motif-specific genes.

 ### 10. Analyze the gene sets
-To analyse the gene sets of the motifs, this script performs a GO and pathway analysis based on the outputs of the two databases [pantherdb] (http://www.pantherdb.org) and [reactome] (https://reactome.org).
+To analyse the gene sets of the motifs, this script performs a GO and pathway analysis based on the outputs of the two databases [pantherdb](http://www.pantherdb.org) and [reactome](https://reactome.org).

 The script *analyze_GO_and_pathway.py* is called as follows:

 ```
-./analyze_GO_and_pathway.py --runs_dir <PATH/TO/RUNS>
+./analyze_GO_and_pathway.py
 ```

-The parameter `<PATH/TO/RUNS>` is the path to the *working_directory/runs*.

 The script extracts the most significant GO name from the GO output and the most significant pathway from the pathway output and generates a ranking table in csv format.
 The analysis criterion is the p-value.